A thorough investigation of the prospects of eLISA in addressing the Hubble tension: Fisher Forecast, MCMC and Machine Learning: Mock catalog generation

-We have generated 500 mock catalogues for each of the three distinct source types of MBHBs visible to eLISA, for each of the mission durations (5, 10, and 15 years).
-This exercise has been repeated separately for each of the six cosmological models discussed in Sec. \ref{sec:models}.
-We then proceed to perform our three-pronged parallel analysis on these catalogues, as described in the following sections.
+We have generated 500 mock catalogs for each of the three distinct source types of MBHBs visible to eLISA, for each of the mission durations (5, 10, and 15 years).
+This exercise has been repeated separately for fiducials corresponding to each of the six cosmological models discussed in Sec. \ref{sec:models}.
+We then employ both parametric and non-parametric approaches on these catalogs and analyze the results thus obtained, as described in the following sections.